himanshup/myshowlist/README.md

 # myshowlist Server

+This is the Django API for myshowlist - a web app for tracking shows.
 This readme is a work in progress.

 ## Running locally